corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Compatibility

-Requires Stellaris version 3.2.2 "Herbert" and disables achievements.
+Requires Stellaris version 3.3 "Libra" and disables achievements.

 Check each of the contained mods for an explicit list of incompatibility notes.
-Generally, this mod is incompatible with other mods that change worker jobs or built-in special event jobs, districts, or the Full Military Service species right.
+As a result of script improvements in Stellaris version 3.3 "Libra," the component mods (and thus this modpack) have a much higher degree of compatibility with other mods that alter jobs and/or buildings.
+Still be wary of mods that alter that assimilation process or any species rights (such as slavery types or living standards).

 ## Recommended Companion Mods

 The standard planet view has a very small graphic representing your planet's environment and its sky, and so sometimes it is hard to see the alternate sky backgrounds.
 This is particularly true for the temperate planets: tropical, continental, and ocean.
-To solve that, I _**highly**_ recommend you use [Planetary Diversity - Planet View](https://steamcommunity.com/sharedfiles/filedetails/?id=1866576239) to expand the viewport.
-As a graphics-only mod, it can be added or removed at any time.
-It is also stand-alone, so it is not required to use the rest of [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835).
+To solve that, I _**highly**_ recommend you use [Planetary Diversity - Planet View](https://steamcommunity.com/sharedfiles/filedetails/?id=1866576239) or [Bigger Planet View](https://steamcommunity.com/sharedfiles/filedetails/?id=1587178040) to expand the viewport.
+As graphics-only mods, they can be added or removed at any time.
+Both are also stand-alone and do not require the use of other mods.
+[UI Overhaul Dynamic](https://steamcommunity.com/sharedfiles/filedetails/?id=1623423360) also provides an expanded viewport if you prefer it over that built-in Stellaris UI.

+Should you choose to use an alternative planet view, it is also recommended to install [Colony Designation: Ecumenopolis Commercial](https://steamcommunity.com/sharedfiles/filedetails/?id=2597129991) that was previously part of this collection.

 ## When to Install